MonolithProjects/home.base/code/ansible/roles/monolithprojects.github_actions_runner/README.md

 # Name to assign to this runner in GitHub (System hostname as default)
 runner_name: "{{ ansible_hostname }}"

-# Custom service name when using Github Enterprise server
-# DEPRECATED: this variable is deprecated in favor of "runner_on_ghes" and will be removed in release 1.15.
-# service_name: actions.runner._services.{{ runner_name }}.service

 # GitHub Repository user or Organization owner used for Runner registration
 # github_account: "youruser"